luigi140/HousingMarketCrisisProject/README.md

 # HousingMarketCrisisProject
 This project aims to address the housing market crisis in Metro Vancouver (particularly for UBC students).
-We attempt to test and find the best possible housing option, in terms of magnitude of price, location and, value of the house in the current market scenario.
+I attempt to test and find the best possible housing option, in terms of magnitude of price, location and, value of the house in the current market scenario.